Champagne Taittinger - Brut Cuvée Prestige avec étui

 About the estate:

 Alexandre Fourneaux produced still wines in Rilly-la-Montagne.
-His son established a wine merchant business in 1734.
-Two centuries later, in 1936, Pierre Taittinger became the main shareholder of the Forest-Fourneaux company, to which he gave his name.
-In 2005, it came under the control of an American pension fund, but was bought back by the family a year later.
-The business is now run by Pierre-Emmanuel Taittinger.
-Before moving to the historic site of Butte Saint-Nicaise, it was based at the Hôtel des Comtes de Champagne, hence the name of its prestigious cuvée.
-The house has 4th-century chalk cellars and a vast vineyard (288 hectares).
-Chardonnay is its emblematic grape variety.
+His son established a wine merchant firm as early as 1734.
+Two centuries later, in 1936, Pierre Taittinger became the majority shareholder of the Forest-Fourneaux company, to which he gave his name.
+Acquired in 2005 by an American pension fund and bought back by the family a year later, the business is now led by Pierre-Emmanuel Taittinger.
+Before moving to the historic site of Butte Saint-Nicaise, it was headquartered at the Hôtel des Comtes de Champagne, hence the name of its prestige cuvée.
+The house owns 4th-century chalk cellars and a vast vineyard (288 ha).
+Chardonnay is its signature grape variety.

 Robert Parker - Wine Advocate